Leontyne Price: Professional debut in Four Saints in Three Acts, Porgy and Bess tour, and Price's marriage to Warfield

 Four Saints in Three Acts opened in New York at the Broadway Theatre on 53rd Street on April 16, 1952 with Price in the role of Saint Cecelia.
 Some sources, but not all, consider it her professional opera debut.
 (Note: There is little agreement on Price's opera debut in the literature.
 Some sources date it to the 1952 Juilliard production of Falstaff as it was the first opera performance for which she received significant attention.
 Some sources dismiss this as it was a student production.

 Other sources date Price's opera debut to Four Saints in Three Acts.
 Some sources call this her "professional debut" or simply "debut" but name a different performance as her "opera debut"; possibly because the production was staged on Broadway and not in an opera house or by an established opera company.
 It's also possible that Thomson and Stein's work, which challenged opera norms, may not have been viewed as an opera by certain writers with particular biases.
 One writer on her career called the work an "operatic whatsit".
-Likewise, the 1952/1953 production of Porgy and Bess which toured internationally, including on Broadway, may not have been seen as an opera debut because it was not attached to an established opera house, and the work itself was viewed more as a musical rather than an opera at the time of the production; an opinion which did not shift until the work became an accepted part of the opera repertory years laters.
+Likewise, the 1952/1953 production of Porgy and Bess which toured internationally, including on Broadway, may not have been seen as an opera debut because it was not attached to an established opera house, and the work itself was viewed more as a musical rather than an opera at the time of the production; an opinion which did not shift until the work became an accepted part of the opera repertory years later.